casacore/python-casacore/README.rst

 A fork from pyrap with improvements like:

- * No scons dependency
+* No scons
 * Python 3 support
 * Project structure cleanup
 * Backwards compatibility

 *DO NOT USE THIS CODE*.
 Use the original Pyrap.
 This is my personal attempt to make pyrap better.